JosesChan/DigitalMenu/README.md

 # DigitalMenu
  Assignment demonstrating object orientated programming and smart pointers done for university.
 Creates a receipt in a text file once program finishes.
-Copy zip into Templates\ProjectTemplates for Visual studio and create from template to open.
-Ensure to copy "menu" csv file into project solution.
+Run "DigitalMenu.exe" file in DigitalMenu/x64/Debug/ or DigitalMenu/x64/Release/.

 Uses the following:
 Classes